exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 ## 6. Remove the last person

 Sadly, it's overcrowded in the queue today and you need to remove the last person in line (_you'll give them a voucher to come back in the fast track another time_).
-You'll have to define the function `remove_the_last_person()` that takes 1 parameter `queue` which will be called again and again till the queue count is back to normal.
-The argument `queue` is the list of people standing in the queue.
+You'll have to define the function `remove_the_last_person()` that takes 1 parameter `queue`, which is the list of people standing in the queue.

 You should also return the name of the person who was removed, so you can write them a voucher.